gordicaleksa/serbian-llm-eval/README.md

 * World knowledge: `NaturalQuestions`, `TriviaQA`
 * Reading comprehension: `BoolQ`

 You can find the Serbian LLM eval dataset [on HuggingFace](https://huggingface.co/datasets/gordicaleksa/serbian-llm-eval-v1).
 For more details on how the dataset was built see [this technical report](https://wandb.ai/gordicaleksa/serbian_llm_eval/reports/First-Serbian-LLM-eval---Vmlldzo2MjgwMDA5) on Weights & Biases.
-[This branch](https://github.com/gordicaleksa/lm-evaluation-harness-serbian/tree/serbian_eval) was used to do translation, while [this one](https://github.com/gordicaleksa/lm-evaluation-harness-serbian/tree/refine_eval) was used to do further refinement using GPT-4.
+The branch [serb_eval_translate](https://github.com/gordicaleksa/lm-evaluation-harness-serbian/tree/serb_eval_translate) was used to do machine translation, while [serb_eval_refine](https://github.com/gordicaleksa/lm-evaluation-harness-serbian/tree/serb_eval_refine) was used to do further refinement using GPT-4.